 BIOPHILIC NET-POSITIVE DESIGN PROJECT: A "Living Lab" collaboration in research, teaching & practice

-The Biophilic Net-Positive Design Project is a collaboration between faculty in architecture, interior design, and landscape architecture to explore the intersections between new theories and practices in biophilic and net-positive design, including their relationships to sustainable, resilient, regenerative, and socially responsible and equitable design.
+The Biophilic Net-Positive Design Project is a collaboration between faculty in architecture, interior design, and landscape architecture to explore the intersections between new theories and practices in biophilic, net-positive design, AND regenerative design, including their relationships to sustainable, resilient, socially responsible and equitable design.
 The project explores the potential of developing a Biophilic Living Lab at the University of Minnesota to improve health and environmental benefits across design scales and disciplines.

 While the climate-change, energy, and performance benefits of net-positive design are well understood, we also believe that a biophilic approach to comfort, aesthetics, and well-being provides “added value” that supports mutual health and environmental benefits for humans, other species, and living systems.
 The project includes a series of online "Expert Conversations” with guest practitioners in Fall 2020 and a “Biophilic Living Lab Design Workshop” in Spring 2021.
 This research effort brings together a group of researchers, practitioners, faculty, students, and stakeholders to explore: